Polyptych of Saint Barbara (Palma Vecchio): Description

 The work was executed in oils on six wood panels.
-Saint Barbara fills the central and largest panel of the altar-piece, standing upon her plinth or pedestal.
+Saint Barbara fills the central and largest panel of the altarpiece, standing upon her plinth or pedestal.
 Her robe of brown and her flowing mantle of red infold her form, a white veil is twisted among the tresses of her golden hair, she holds in her hand a palm branch, symbolic of victory, and on her head she wears a royal diadem or crown emblematic of her martyrdom.

 Saint Barbara was said to have been a Greek Egyptian of Helopolis.
-Palma has painted at her feet on either side a cannon, and behind her, outlined against the sky, the fortress tower in which she was said to have been imprisonment by her father, who ordered her to be shut up within its walls that her beauty might not attract suitors.
+Palma has painted at her feet on either side a cannon, and behind her, outlined against the sky, the fortress tower in which she was said to have been imprisoned by her father, who ordered her to be shut up within its walls that her beauty might not attract suitors.
 The Golden Legend relates that while thus confined she was converted to Christianity by a disciple of the learned Origen, who, disguised as a physician, came at her request to instruct her in the tenets of the new faith, reports of which had reached her ears.
-After her baptism she requested to have three windows made in her tower in recognition of the Trinity, but her father, in his anger at this acknowledgment of her belief, would have killed her with his sword had not angels concealed her and borne her to a place of safety.
-Her hiding-spot was, however, revealed to him by treachery, and she was thrown into a dungeon and finally beheaded.
+After her baptism, she requested to have three windows made in her tower in recognition of the Trinity, but her father, in his anger at this acknowledgment of her belief, would have killed her with his sword had not angels concealed her and borne her to a place of safety.
+Her hiding spot was, however, revealed to him by treachery, and she was thrown into a dungeon and finally beheaded.

 On both sides of this figure are panels on which are represented respectively: to the left, Saint Sebastian; to the right, Saint Anthony Abbot; above these are half-length figures of Saint John the Baptist and Saint Dominic (or Saint Vincent Ferrer), with a Pietà in a lunette between.
 These figures are on a smaller scale than the central panel of Saint Barbara.
 The panels are currently displayed in a carved stone frame which was made in the eighteenth century.